- Guy Ben-Dov On Anzu’s Responsibility To The Metaverse

 We’re safe and responsible and align with the rules set out by advertising industry bodies like the IAB, platform guidelines, and our love for the art of game creation.
 We see our most significant pushback where there is the most tension – between our responsibility to help brands reach Gen-Z and Gen-Alpha through the metaverse, and the value in helping metaverse creators monetize their creations.
 There’s always this air of cynicism - “You’re just trying to make money!”, “You just want to have brands everywhere!”, “You’re just the middlemen!”
 But this is where our values are – we’re responsible, and every move we make is accounted for.

 Every day, I see more and more metaverse environments emerge.
 Some will succeed, others will not, but they’re all metaverses.
 They’re creating sections of the metaverse (or their interpretation of the metaverse) and need to monetize on the opportunity.
 What’s being created is tons of content, with lots of it delivered and offered for free to encourage people to start spending time there.

 Many of these environments, however, are costly to maintain, and this is where Anzu comes in.
 We’re helping these creators monetize their experiences.
-One example of this is the work we are doing in Roblox.
-We’ve partnered with Roblox’s top creators to help them monetize their experiences, so they can continue to grow out their corners of the metaverse and deliver fun and engaging experiences.
+One example of this is the work we are doing in the metaverse.
+We’ve partnered with select gaming metaverse platforms’ top creators to help them monetize their experiences, so they can continue to grow out their corners of the metaverse and deliver fun and engaging experiences.